 Contact: Renee Gaudette firstname.lastname@example.org

-This Article was submitted by Renee Elizabeth Gaudette, on Thursday, July 19, 2012.
+This article was submitted by Renee Elizabeth Gaudette on July 19, 2012.